 - Safety glasses with side shields.

-- ► Chemical goggles.
+- Chemical goggles.

-- Eye and face protection

-- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- ▶ Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.